bauerjon/sentry_slack_bot/README.md

 # Sentry Slack Bot

-Notifies slack room with sentry reports around stale assignments, and works in tandem with https://sentry.io/integrations/slack/ to annoy people in a thread when people haven't acknowledged issues.
+Notifies slack room with sentry reports around stale assignments, and works in tandem with https://sentry.io/integrations/slack/ to annoy people in a thread when they haven't acknowledged issues.

 ### Usage